euangeleo/aircraft-seat/data/notes.md

 ## Notes
 * two seats
-* left side looks like it was wall-facing, right side has step up
+* left side looks like it was wall-facing, right side has step up (to help access an overhead bin over these seats)
 * indicated as Row 11 (separately: this would be second row First Class), looks to be 11A & 11C
 * Seats would normally be motorized to move in various ways
 * Without power, the seat joints can be moved by hand if a particular joint is unlocked